mmondics/aiops-z/docs/labs/instana-lab.md

     Instana provides the ability to monitor your environmental and power metrics, including Temperature and Power Consumption.
 Many clients migrate workloads from distributed/x86 platforms to IBM Z in order to reduce power consumption and thus their carbon footprint.
 With the metrics on this page, you can measure the impact that these migrations have.

-29. **Navigate to the "Partition" tab and expnd one the KOSP3A option.**
+29. **Navigate to the "Partition" tab and expand one the KOSP3A option.**

     ![instana-zhmc-5](instana-zhmc-5.png)

     KOSP3A and KOSP3B are the names of the Logical Partitions (LPARs) where the OpenShift on IBM Z cluster is running.
 With this page, you can monitor the power consumption and processor usage for specific LPARs.
-This is useful for organizations who would like to see which applications of environments most contribute to power consumption.
+This is useful for organizations who would like to see which applications or environments most contribute to power consumption.

     In the next section, you will look at infrastructure metrics.
 In our case, the metrics related to a Linux server with an Oracle Database installed on it.